krishna-macharla/integrations/packages/beyondinsight_password_safe/docs/README.md

 ### API Key based authentication
 All the connectors utilizes API key from Beyondtrust and use it with SignAppIn endpoint passing the key as authorization header.
-The API key is a cryptographically strong random sequence of numbers hashed into a 128-character string.
-It is encrypted and stored internally using AES 256 encryption.
 Any language with a Representational State Transfer (REST) compliant interface can access the API with the API key and RunAs in the authorization header.

 **Authorization header**
 Use the web request authorization header to communicate the API application key, the RunAs username, and the user password: